futurice/field-ops-guide/field-ops-guide.md

 If you don't know how much work is left, you can't efficiently say no to new requests made by the Client since you don't know how much flexibility you have available on your delivery capability.

-It is common for developers to be optimistic: _"yeah of course we can deliver this, let's just code harder"_, but if as a team you don't have an estimate at all about the remaining work to be done, it can be hard to realize that you actually might already be in trouble and only going deeper.
+It is common for developers to be optimistic, but if as a team you don't have an estimate at all about the remaining work to be done, it can be hard to realize that you actually _might already be in trouble_ and only going deeper.
 Quite often the Client would happily take no for an answer if that is the reality.

 ### Does the Team continuously write, update and run tests?